tmclnk/newman-reporter-json-stats/README.md

   --reporters @tmclnk/json-stats --verbose
 ```

-Note that the verbose flag is REQUIRED.
+Note that the `--verbose` flag is REQUIRED.

 ## Output